Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - const array1, const array2.
 Copy array elements or combine with spread operator i.e const combinedArrays = [...array1, ...array2]
 - array.map(callBackFunction) = Runs each element through the function and returns a new array.
 - array.join("separator") = Concatenates all array elements into a single string with an optional separator that will be used to separate each array element.
+- array.toSorted() = Converts array elements into a string, sorts them and returns a new array.
 - array.sort() = Converts array elements into a string and sorts them.
+Mutates the original array.
 - array.sort(compareCallbackFuntion(2 parameters)) = Expects a number to be returned and if a -ve number is returned the first item is sorted before the second.
 - array.find(callBackFunction) = Returns the value of the first element that fulfills the condition specified in the callBackFunction.
 - array.indexOf(element) = Returns element index or -1 if not found.